 The Text editor¶

-The Text editor allows you to edit the source code and create your own controller for the robot.
+The text editor allows you to edit the source code and create your own controller for the robot.
 On Webots, the major part of the controllers are edited with C. At Niryo, our robots can also be controlled in Python so we created a Python controller as well as a C controller.

 You can find the controllers’ files of Ned’s sample here: /webots/projects/robots/niryo/ned/controllers.

-We highly recommand you to have a look at Webots’ documentation to learn how to edit your own controllers.
+We highly recommend you to have a look at Webots’ documentation to learn how to edit your own controllers.
 If you want to create a new controller, on the toolbar you should click on “Wizards” and then on “New Robot_Controller…”.
 You can then select the editing language you want.